Comprehensive Overview of Eyelid Anatomy

 Orbicularis Oculi Muscle Function

-Broadly divided, the orbicularis oculi muscle consists of two main parts.
-The orbital part plays a role when the eyelids need to be tightly shut.
-It is further divided into pretarsal and preseptal segments.
-The other part is called the palpebral portion that plays a role in winking and blinking.
-The muscle is supplied by the facial nerve then divides into different branches to supply these different muscles.
-Anatomically, the facial nerve travels under the muscle groups and supplies it from under the surface.
+The orbicularis oculi muscle is important to eyelid function and facial expression.
+When it contracts and relaxes, the skin over the muscle moves as well.
+The orbicularis oculi muscle is attached to the skin through tissue that forms the superficial musculoaponeurotic system.
+The orbicularis oculi muscle consists of two parts: 1) the orbital part plays a role when the eyelids need to be tightly shut and is further split into pretarsal and preseptal segments; 2) the palpebral portion plays a role in winking and blinking.
+The muscle is supplied by the facial nerve then splits into different branches to supply these different muscles.
+The facial nerves travel under those muscle groups.

 Submuscular areolar tissue